 Did You Know?

 With the closing line uttered, off camera, by "The Hatchet Man" (Edward G.Robinson), "Wherever You are The Hatchet Man will get you", at least a sequel to "The "Hatchet Man" may have been contemplated.
 Possibly and luckily the upcoming 1934 Production Code helped rule out that idea.
+He was repeating what he had told him before the statue of Buddah before he ran off with Toya.
 See more

 Referenced in Slaying the Dragon